CST1229/EveryBranchesImage/README.md

 First, decompile BFDI branches (there are tools for that), and put it in the `decomp` folder.
 You'll also need Node.js installed.

-The, in a command prompt, navigate to this repo's folder and run `node generate.mjs`.
+Then, in a command prompt, navigate to this repo's folder and run `node generate.mjs`.